What a perineal tear is

 Care immediately after birth

 After birth the perineal area is examined.
-Smaller tears are stitched or managed conservatively depending on location, bleeding and wound edges.
+Smaller tears are either stitched or managed conservatively depending on their location, bleeding and wound edges.
 Deep injuries must be reliably identified so that suture technique, pain management and follow-up care match the findings.

 Healing in the postnatal period: what is often normal

-Pain, burning, pulling
+Pain, burning and pulling

 Swelling and bruising

-Sutures, pricking and an unfamiliar sensation
+Sutures, poking sensations and an unfamiliar feeling

 Passing stool is often the hardest moment

-Practical relief in everyday life
+Practical relief in daily life

 Cooling, positioning, avoiding pressure